 SB 5334 Providing a local government option for the funding of essential affordable housing programs would allow the legislative authority of a county or city to impose an excise tax on the sale of lodging of short-term rentals with revenue from the tax used for the operation and capital costs of affordable housing programs and authorize counties and cities to offer exemptions from the tax in certain circumstances.
 This bill passed the Senate with a vote of 29 to 20.
-It had a public hearing in House Local Government Committee and is scheduled for executive session on February 20.
+It is scheduled for executive session in the House Finance Committee on Monday, February 26.

 SB 6015 Concerning residential parking configurations would reduce parking requirements in certain types of housing areas.
 The intention is to encourage use of transit.
 This bill passed the Senate with a vote of 30 to 19.
-It had a public hearing in the House Local Government Committee and is scheduled for executive session on February 21.
+It is now in the House Rules Committee.

 SB 6173 Relating to affordable and supportive housing sales and use taxes and encouraging investments in affordable homeownership unit development would allows revenue from the affordable and supportive housing sales and use tax to be used for housing and services provided to persons whose income is at or below 80 percent of the median income if it is supporting the development of affordable housing intended for owner occupancy.
 This bill passed the Senate with a vote of 48 to 1.
-It has a public hearing in the House Local Government Committee at 10:30 AM on Tuesday, February 20.
+It is scheduled for executive session in the House Finance Committee on Monday, February 26.